 A race-inspired clutch with upgraded friction materials transmits power, while a short-throw, close-ratio six-speed manual transmission handles gear change duties.

 Power is delivered to a 3.73 ratio rear axle using carbon fiber plates in the limited-slip differential to improve torque handling and longevity.
-For those who want even more precise control over power delivery, a torque-sensing (Torsen) limited-slip differential is an available option coupled with Recaro front seats.
+For those who want even more precise control over power delivery, a torque-sensing (Torsen) limited-slip differential is an option with Recaro front seats.

-"The team at Ford wanted to offer their fellow Mustang enthusiasts something really special - a beautifully balanced factory-built race car that they could drive on the street," explains Dave Pericak, Mustang chief engineer.
+"The team at Ford wanted to offer their fellow Mustang enthusiasts something extraordinary - a beautifully balanced factory-built race car that they could drive on the street," explains Dave Pericak, chief engineer.
 "The Ford Mustang Boss 302 isn't something a Mustang GT owner can buy all the parts for out of a catalog or that a tuner can get by adding a chip.
 This is a front-to-back re-engineered Mustang with every system designed to make a good driver great and a great driver even better."

 "With an exhaust system, we have to consider three constraints: legal noise restrictions; backpressure, which can rob power; and ground clearance," explains Shawn Carney, Mustang NVH engineer.
 "Since the 2011 Mustang GT exhaust is already so free-flowing - it came in way under our backpressure targets - we already had excellent performance; we were able to tune the exhaust system for a unique sound.
 Combined with the rush of the intake, the exhaust system really envelops the driver in V8 sound.

-"Boss is a hallowed word around here, and we couldn't put that name on a new Mustang until we were sure everything was in place to make this car a worthy successor," explains Pericak.
+"Boss is a hallowed word around here, and we couldn't put that name on a new Ford Mustang until we were sure everything was in place to make this car a worthy successor," explains Pericak.
 "We were either going to do it right or not do it at all - no one on the team was going to let Boss become a sticker and wheel package."

 "The Ford Mustang Boss 302 Laguna Seca puts a race-ready version of the new Ford Mustang Boss 302 directly into enthusiasts' hands," said Mark Fields, Ford president of The Americas...read more